 Feng Shui is an ancient Chinese principle promoting the intentional placement of furniture and decor to channel positive “chi,” or energy, into the home.
 The goal of this 3,000-year-old principle is to promote good health and luck.

-Whether you believe Feng Shui can bring good fortune to your life or not, one thing that is certain is that the balanced arrangements and aesthetic principles of Feng Shui can make your home’s interior look great, as well as possibly boost your mood.
+Whether you believe Feng Shui can bring good fortune to your life or not, one certain thing is that the balanced arrangements and aesthetic principles of Feng Shui can make your home’s interior look great, as well as possibly boost your mood.

 Furthermore, living rooms should have a balanced furniture arrangement.
 Chairs should be directed toward each other to encourage open communication.
-If the living room is connected to the home’s main entryway, the backs of chairs should face away from the front door.
+If the living room connects to the home’s main entryway; the backs of chairs should face away from the front door.

-Beyond strategic furniture placement, Feng Shui promotes the total functionality of the home.
+Beyond strategic furniture placement, Feng Shui promotes the complete functionality of the home.

-Fix anything that is broken: Make the repairs that are necessary to have your entire home in working order.
-A home that is functional will help you leed more balanced lifestyle.
+Make the repairs that are necessary to have your entire home in working order.
+A functional home will help you leed a more balanced lifestyle.

 Find Your Zen

-It’s easy to get started with the basics of Feng Shui to harmonize your home.
+Getting started, with the basics of Feng Shui is easy to harmonize your home.
 Creating balance and restoring functionality are the first steps toward making your living space more orderly and pleasant.